Polytropic equation of state and primordial quantum fluctuations: Conclusions

 We calculated the slow-roll conditions for the scalar field during inflation (see Figure \ref{fig:epsilon}).
-We can see that in the model with stiff matter the slow-roll period, compared with the scale factor {\bf R}, is longer than at the scenarios with dust $(\alpha = 0)$ and radiation $(\alpha = 1/3)$ for both $n = 1$ and $n = 2$.
+We can see that in the model with stiff matter the slow-roll period, compared with the scale factor ratio $a/a_0$, is longer than the scenarios with dust $(\alpha = 0)$ and radiation $(\alpha = 1/3)$ for both $n = 1$ and $n = 2$.
 This situation indicates that the accelerated expansion of the Universe with stiff matter is slower than with dust and radiation.
-This characteristic may have important consequences in the process of evolution of the Universe, seen that the presence of stiff matter in FRW cosmological models produces an abundance of relic species of particles after the Big Bang due to the expansion and cooling of the Universe \cite{kami} and this may be calculated and observed for this behaviour seen here.
-The presence of stiff matter in FRW cosmological models may also help explaining the baryon asymmetry and the density perturbations of the right amplitude for the large scale structure formation in our Universe \cite{joy} and it may also play an important role in the spectrum of relic gravity waves created during inflation \cite{sah}.
-These two important consequences may be changed due to this behaviour of the slow roll parameter $\epsilon$ for the model of stiff matter.
+This characteristic may have important consequences in the process of evolution of the Universe, seen that the presence of stiff matter in FRW cosmological models produces an abundance of relic species of particles after the Big Bang due to the expansion and cooling of the Universe \cite{kami}.
+The presence of stiff matter in FRW cosmological models may also help explaining the baryon asymmetry and the density perturbations of the right amplitude for the large scale structure formation in our Universe \cite{joy}, and may also play a important role in the spectrum of relic gravity waves created during inflation \cite{sah}.
+These two important consequences may be changed due to the behavior of the slow-roll parameter $\epsilon$ for the model of stiff matter.

-When we analyse the primordial tensor perturbations we see, from the expression for the power spectrum (\ref{eq:powergw}) and the spectral index (\ref{eq:indexgw}) that the spectrum is scale invariant during inflation, what was expected for the primordial tensor perturbations.

-Figure \ref{fig:Phi3} shows the unnormalized power spectrum of $\Phi$ for various values of the parameters $\alpha$ and $n$ as a function of the scale factor $a(t)$ in the case of the hydrodynamical formalism.
-We can observe that in the early evolution of the cosmological models involved in our analysis are practically indistinguishable, with the curves practically superposed.
-It is clear that, in this situation, the fluctuations are suppressed to very small values of the scale factor $a(t)$ and matter clustering is impossible.
-The degree of inhomogeneity at this scale is null.
-The linear power spectrum plotted in this Figure suggests that the presence of different fluids is more significant after the first moments of the Universe.
-For the model with $\alpha = 1$ (i.e., stiff matter), the power spectrum increases more than in the cases with $\alpha = 0$ and $\alpha = 1/3$.

-In the sequence, the Figure \ref{fig:Phi4} indicates that the unnormalized power spectrum of $\Phi$ is not very sensitive to variation of the wavenumber $k/H$ in the beginning, i.e., it is a scale-invariant spectrum.